Filters

 This allows you to compare a potential site against stores that share meaningful characteristics—rather than your entire portfolio.

-Click Filters in the top bar of Quick Search (next to the trade area selector).
+Click **Filters** in the top bar of Site Analysis (next to the trade area selector).
 The filter panel displays your available tags and current selections.

 Tags are labels assigned to your stores in My Stores.
 Common tag categories include: